biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/array/indexOf.ahk' class='text-muted'>source</a>

-Gets the index at which the first occurrence of value is found in array.
-If fromIndex is negative, it's used as the offset from the end of array.
+Gets the index at which the first occurrence of `value` is found in `array`.
+If `fromIndex` is negative, it's used as the offset from the end of `array`.

 #### Arguments